 Moreover, there is a strong undercurrent in many scientific circles that supports the use of surrogate end points for adopting interventions for common diseases.
 Trials using surrogate end points require smaller sample sizes and shorter follow-up periods than trials of patient-important end points.
 Thus, drugs and other interventions can be rapidly tested and approved for clinical use.3

 Given this patchy and uneven availability of evidence, surprises often occur when interventions that seem promising—or that have even been established according to relatively high-quality evidence—prove disappointing in large randomized trials.
 Typically, fewer and fewer promising interventions retain their postulated claims to effectiveness as we move from basic science experimentation to RCTs with patient-important outcomes.
 An empirical evaluation4 examined 101 major findings published in the top basic science journals between 1979 and 1983 in which the investigators confidently declared that their work would be translated to a major therapeutic or preventive intervention.
 Of those, only 27 eventually had a randomized trial, and by 2002 only 19 had positive results in at least 1 randomized trial with any kind of end point.
 At that time, only 5 interventions were approved for clinical use, with only 1 of them having a major effect in therapeutics and the other 4 having uncommon or questionable clinical indications.
 The credibility of basic science and preclinical claims or observational discoveries, fascinating as they may be, is often low.5

 Types of Low-Quality Evidence

 There are a number of reasons evidence may warrant low confidence6; here, we will highlight 3 categories.
-First, although the methods of a study may be pristine, the participants may ...
+First, although the methods of a study may be pristine, the ...